 - Recognition in Genes to Genomes

 Presidential Members will receive all benefits of GSA membership (including a subscription to GENETICS, discounts on publishing in GENETICS and G3, discounts on conference registration, attendance at GSA-sponsored workshops, and more).
-Additionally, they’ll benefit from access to networking resources within GSA and the opportunity to participate in the Early Career Leadership Program and the GENETICS Peer Review Training Program.
+Additionally, they’ll benefit from access to networking resources within GSA and the opportunity to participate in the Early Career Leadership Program and the GSA Journals Peer Review Training Program.

 The short application focuses on the applicant’s commitment to diversity, equity, and inclusion, as well as how the membership will enhance their career.
 Open-ended answers—listed below—are restricted to 750 characters including spaces (~100 words), so we recommend composing your answers in a word processing program before entering them into Survey Monkey.